 So what are some better alternatives to agave nectar/syrup?

-• Coconut Sugar: Coconut sugar is made from the sap of coconut palm trees.
+- Coconut Sugar: Coconut sugar is made from the sap of coconut palm trees.
 It contains some minerals & antioxidants.
 It also contains inulin, a type of fiber, which helps slow the absorption of the glucose & fructose that it contains.
-It is not a low calorie food and is very similar to cane sugar, but made in a more natural way. coconut-sugar-processed
+It is not a low calorie food and is very similar to cane sugar, but made in a more natural way.

-• Stevia: Stevia is a natural, zero-calorie sweetener made from the stevia plant.
+- Stevia: Stevia is a natural, zero-calorie sweetener made from the stevia plant.
 It is a strong sweetener, so a little goes a long way.
 Stevia has a number of health benefits.
 It may be helpful in lowering blood pressure & blood sugar.
 Stevia has become very popular and there are many refined versions on the market.
 When using stevia, it is important to use the right quality.
-You may want to consider growing your own stevia plant or use SweetLeaf Steviastevia_plant
+You may want to consider growing your own stevia plant or use SweetLeaf Stevia.

-• Maple Syrup: Maple syrup is made from the sap of maple trees.
+- Maple Syrup: Maple syrup is made from the sap of maple trees.
 The sap is extracted from the trees and heated to make the syrup.
 Maple syrup has some antioxidants & minerals.
 It is still pretty high in sugar content- but less than table sugar.
-When using maple syrup, always make sure it is 100% pure maple syrup- not just maple-flavored syrup. maple-syrup
+When using maple syrup, always make sure it is 100% pure maple syrup- not just maple-flavored syrup.

 It’s important to note that the above mentioned sweeteners should always be consumed in moderation.
 They are healthier alternatives to agave nectar, but still should not be considered healthful foods to be consumed on a daily basis.
 Added sweeteners should be considered a treat, only to be eaten on occasion.
 Sugar can become highly addictive.
 If you feel like you need to eat sugar everyday, you might want to consider doing Diane Sanfilippo’s 21-Day Sugar Detox.